luisibanez/AmazonCloud/external_tools/README.md

-This directory contains external tools needed for modENCODE.
+This directory contains external tools needed for Amazon Cloud.

-Please send your comments/questions to modENCODE DCC at help@modencode.org.